this sunday, march 26th

 Dear UU Congregation of the Hudson Valley,

-I could tell the care and intentionality practiced by the worship committee in preparation for Sunday, and was inspired by your passion for Religious Education and your commitment to Allies for Racial Equity.
+From the care and intentionality practiced by the worship and music committees in preparation for Sunday service, to the kindness and creativity in Religious Education and Arts Committee to the deep commitment for Allies for Racial Equity and LGBTQIA+ equality, love is at the center of our faith.
 My wife, Yumi, and I are inspired by caring communities seeking to connect and do good.
-I am humbled and honored to be your new part-time Contract Minister!
+I am humbled and honored to be your part-time Contract Minister, and hope to see you soon, whether in our Sunday worship or wider community!

 Unitarian Universalism is a covenantal, non-creedal religion-- meaning we are bound together not by dogma or doctrine, but by our commitment to be in intentional and thoughtful relationship with one another as we walk the journey of seeking the truth.